 The planned renovation of Edwin Duncan Hall includes adding and refurbishing elevators, making repairs to the building’s exterior, installing a new sprinkler system and completely revamping the facility’s HVAC system.

 Constructed in 1965, Edwin Duncan Hall contains office space, classrooms and labs and has undergone numerous, small renovations over the years.
-The nearly 98,000-square-foot facility will be completely gutted as part of the renovation, with a goal of improving and adapting the space to current and future programming needs — which includes offering more technologically advanced classrooms.
+The nearly 98,000-square-foot facility will be completely gutted as part of the renovation, with a goal of improving and adapting the space to current and future programming needs — which includes offering more technologically advanced classrooms and STEM (science, technology, engineering and math) laboratories.

-This artist’s rendering shows what Edwin Duncan Hall might look like once the building’s renovations are complete.
+This artist’s rendering shows what Edwin Duncan Hall might look like once the building’s renovations are completed.
 Graphic courtesy of McMillan Pazdan Smith Architecture

-App State’s Edwin Duncan Hall is scheduled to undergo a nearly $21 million renovation, with construction slated to begin in summer 2023.
+App State’s Edwin Duncan Hall is undergoing a nearly $32 million renovation, which is slated for completion in spring 2026.
 Photo by Chase Reynolds

 Status

 Swing office space has been made available in East Hall for Edwin Duncan Hall faculty and staff displaced by the renovation.
-Classes and labs are being accommodated in various academic buildings across App State’s Boone campus.
+Classes and labs for the 2025–26 academic year are being accommodated in various academic buildings across App State’s Boone campus.

 How is it funded?

-To date, App State has received $26.8 million in state-allocated funding for the renovation of Edwin Duncan Hall.
-Nearly $21 million in project support, which includes $800,000 reserved for HVAC and lighting improvements, was allocated to App State as part of the 2021–22 biennial budget bill.
-The university received an additional $6 million in support — an inflationary adjustment — for the project as part of the 2023–24 biennial budget bill.
+To date, App State has received $31 million in state-allocated funding support for the renovation of Edwin Duncan Hall, which includes $20 million as part of the 2021–22 biennial budget bill; $6 million — an inflationary adjustment — as part of the 2023–24 biennial budget bill; and $5 million as part of North Carolina House Bill 74 (House Budget Technical Corrections), which North Carolina Gov. Josh Stein signed into law on May 15, 2025.

 Who will benefit?